-The grant money will be awarded to researchers or research groups for work on topics that can build on and improve GoodAI’s Badger Architecture.
-Below you can find a list of suggested topics, however, money may also be awarded for “wild card” submissions that don’t fit within these topics.
-However, the project proposals have to demonstrate that they will contribute to pushing forward the ideas related to Badger Architecture.
+The grant money is being awarded to researchers or research groups for work that can build on and improve Badger architecture.
+Below you can find a list of suggested topics.
+However, money may also be awarded for “wild card” submissions that don’t fit within these topics.
+The project proposals have to demonstrate that they will contribute to pushing forward the ideas related to Badger architecture.

 - Multi-Agent Reinforcement Learning

 - How to prove that the learning/adaptation to a novel task is happening inside the inner loop, and not thanks to the outer loop?

 - How to prove that the learned learning capabilities can expand in an open-ended manner (not converge), making recursive self-improvement possible?